cccswann/bideo-app/README.md

 # ビデオ Bideo

-A curated grammar video web app to supercharge your Japanese language learning.
+A web app for curated grammar videos to supercharge your Japanese language learning!